 about 1/3 of a cucumber, diced

 a ripe diced tomato (or like me, a handful of baby plum tomatoes)

-a generous bunch of chopped flat leaf parsley or coriander
+a generous bunch of chopped flat leaf parsley

 a handful of chopped mint (I didn’t have any)

 olive oil, lemon juice and vinegar for the dressing

 In a large bowl, mix together the couscous and all the chopped ingredients.

 Mix together the dressing ingredients – preferably in a bottle so that you can shake it well.